testomatio/app/README.md

 - **Integration with CI/CD and tracking tools:** Seamlessly integrates with our existing CI/CD tools, allowing for automated test execution.
 Link test to JIRA, Azure, Github, Gitlab, etc.

 ## Main Benefits
-- **Integration with popular testing frameworks**: Testomat.io seamlessly integrates with popular testing frameworks, allowing quick generation of reports for Cypress, CodeceptJS, Codeception, Playwright, TestCafe, Cucumber, Jest, Protractor, Mocha, and Chai.
-It also supports JUnit XML format integration for generating HTML reports for different programming languages and types of tests.
+- **Integration with popular testing frameworks**: Testomat.io seamlessly integrates with popular testing frameworks, allowing quick generation of reports for Cypress, CodeceptJS, Codeception, Playwright, TestCafe, Cucumber, Jest, Protractor, Mocha, and Chai, etc
 - **Real-time reporting**: Testomat.io provides real-time test result reporting, allowing feedback as soon as a test is completed.
 This is particularly beneficial for large-scale testing projects where test running goes for hours.
-- **Comprehensive test reports**: The test management tool builds a comprehensive real-time quality assurance report, featuring several logical sections including pie charts, test run charts, spot indicators, and more.
+- **Comprehensive analytics**: The test management tool builds a comprehensive real-time quality assurance widgets.
+Track flakiness, failures, defects, tags, envionrment, test automation coverage, user story coverage, and more.

 # How to Get Started